RemyJeancolas/node-typechecker/README.md

   */
 validate(input: any, expectedType: any, arrayType?: any): void
 ```
-This method throws a `ValidationError` if validation fails, and does nothing otherwise.
+This method throws a `ValidationError` if validation fails, and returns an instance of the validated object on success.

 For example, using the previously created `Article` class:
 ```ts